 A request for a full consumer report includes financial information and becomes a permanent part of that person’s report.
 ORS/CSS employees are not authorized to access full consumer reports.

 A partial consumer report does not become a permanent part of the person’s report because financial information is not included in the report.

 You may access only a PARTIAL consumer report if:

 1. The inquiry is based on an individual with an active CSS case;

 2. Paternity has not been established; and/or,

 3. A support order has not been established and the alleged father or NCP has not been served with a Notice of Agency Action.

 Only access a consumer report according to the criteria listed above and on those individuals identified in the criteria.
 If a consumer report is accessed in error, take the following steps;

-2. Document the error – Narrate the error in the case level narratives.
+1. Document the error – Narrate the error in the participant level narratives.
 Make sure to include:

 a.
 Detailed information regarding the access; and,